-The Musculoskeletal Imaging Fellowship offers training in all aspects of MSK imaging: sports medicine, trauma, bone and soft tissue tumors, general orthopedics /sports medicine, and rheumatology.
-There are two fellows each year, rotating between the University of Utah Orthopaedic Center, University of Utah Hospital, and Wahlen Veterans Administration Hospital.
+The one-year Musculoskeletal Imaging Fellowship offers training in all aspects of MSK imaging, including sports medicine, trauma, bone and soft tissue tumors, spine, and rheumatology.
+Fellow clinical time is split between the University of Utah Hospital and the University of Utah Orthopaedic Center, with additional training experience at the nearby George E. Wahlen Veterans Administration Medical Center.

 Candidates for this program are selected based on their preparedness, ability, academic credentials, communication skills and personal qualities, such as motivation and integrity.